DC Metro Silver Line [Map, Schedule & Stops]

 Silver Line DC Metro

-The DC Metro Silver Line is the newest and longest line of the Washington Metro that stretches approximately 23 miles from Downtown Largo, Maryland, to Ashburn, Virginia.
-It was constructed in two phases: Phase 1, which began service in 2014, extended stations along Tyson’s to Wiehle–Reston East; Phase 2, which began service in 2022, expanded the line to six additional stations, including Dulles International Airport and the terminus at Ashburn.
-WMATA operates, and the Metropolitan Washington Airports Authority constructed the project, which cost more than $6 billion and features Metro’s largest rail yard at Dulles.
+The DC Metro Silver Line is the newest and longest line in the Washington Metro system, stretching about 23 miles from Downtown Largo, Maryland to Ashburn, Virginia.
+The project opened in two phases — Phase 1 in 2014 (Tysons to Wiehle–Reston East) and Phase 2 in 2022, which added stations including Dulles International Airport and the final stop at Ashburn.
+Built at a cost of over $6 billion, the line also features Metro’s largest rail yard near Dulles.

-The DC Metro Silver Line enhances intra-regional connectivity, enables growth in Northern Virginia, and offers a direct rail connection to Dulles Airport.
-Trains are operated every 10–15 minutes, and the entire journey from Ashburn to Largo takes approximately 93 minutes.
-The line helps in relieving traffic and promoting transit-oriented development along the Dulles corridor.
+The Silver Line improves regional connectivity, supports growth in Northern Virginia, and provides a direct rail link to Dulles Airport.
+Trains typically run every 10–15 minutes, and a full trip from Ashburn to Largo takes about 90–95 minutes.
+It plays a key role in reducing traffic and encouraging transit-oriented development along the Dulles corridor.

 Washington DC Metro Silver Line Map